Pete Nance: Cleveland Cavaliers / Charge (2023–2024)

 After going undrafted in the 2023 NBA draft, Nance joined the Cleveland Cavaliers for the 2023 NBA Summer League and on September 13, 2023, he signed with the Cavaliers.
 However, he was waived on October 21 and one week later, signed with the Cleveland Charge of the NBA G League.

 On January 18, 2024, Nance signed a 10-day contract with the Cleveland Cavaliers, making him the third member of the Nance family to play for the Cavaliers (after his father Larry and brother Larry Jr.).
 On January 30, he returned to the Cleveland Charge and on February 19, he signed a two-way contract with the Cavaliers.

 On September 24, 2024, Nance signed a standard contract with the Cavaliers, but was waived on October 19.
 Seven days later, he re-joined the Charge.

 Philadelphia 76ers / Delaware Blue Coats / Return to the Charge (2024–2025)

 On December 3, 2024, Nance signed a two-way contract with the Philadelphia 76ers.
 However, he was waived on January 7, 2025 and three days later, Nance returned to the Cleveland Charge.
 On January 14, he signed another two-way contract with Philadelphia.

 On February 6, 2025, Nance was waived, as part of the Jared Butler trade.

 Milwaukee Bucks (2025–present)

 On February 28, 2025, Nance signed a two-way contract with the Milwaukee Bucks.
+He made six appearances (including one start) during the remainder of the year, averaging 3.8 points, 1.8 rebounds, and 1.2 assists.

+On March 23, 2026, the Bucks converted Nance's two-way contract into a multiyear standard contract.
+Nance made 47 total appearances (including six starts) for Milwaukee in the 2025–26 NBA season, recording averages of 5.4 points, 2.7 rebounds, and 1.0 assists.

+On July 3, 2026, the Bucks waived Nance before his salary for the 2026–27 season became fully guaranteed.
+On July 9, he re–signed with Milwaukee on a two–year contract.